Skip to main content

 Prerequisites

-Step 1 — Create an API client
+Step 1 — Choose an authentication mode

 1. Open the API clients page in the DynamoSQL portal